Kamran Eshraghian

-Kamran Eshraghian (born 13 June 1945) is an electronics engineer notable for working on VLSI in Australia.
+Kamran Eshraghian (born 13 June 1945) is an Iranian-Australian electronics engineer notable for working on VLSI in Australia.
 He has worked on CMOS VLSI design.

 Personal life

 Kamran Eshraghian was born in Tehran on 13 June 1945, in a Baha'i family.
 On his father side, he is related to the Afnan families through his grandmother.
 In 1957, his parents decided to leave Iran for Indonesia and Singapore as Baha'i pioneers.
 On 5 May 1959, he left Singapore to do his schooling in Adelaide, South Australia arriving in Perth on 6 May 1959 and Adelaide the next day 7 May 1959.
 He was married on 13 May 1967 to Deidre Lynett Eyers, who died due to prolonged illness on 2 January 1989.
-Eshraghian has six children.

 Education

 Eshraghian attended Adelaide High School followed by Gawler High School for years 9 and 10.
-In year 9, he entered his first Science competition with the project Magic Bell.
-In year 10, he entered science competition with: History of the Atom.
 Afterwards, he went to Port Pirie High School in 1962 for his Matriculation year which permitted entry to University and was compulsory for entrance to University.
 In Port Pirie High School, he was elected as the President of the Science Club.

 In 1969, he obtained his bachelor's degree in electrical engineering from University of Adelaide.
 In 1977, Eshraghian completed his M.Eng.Sci, at the university, under Robert Eugene Bogner, with a thesis entitled Vehicle Traffic Monitoring.
 In 1981, he completed his PhD, under Peter Harold Cole, with a thesis entitled Electromagnetic Traffic Sensing and Surveillance.
 In 2004, Eshraghian was awarded Doctor of Engineering e.h.
 (May 2004) by the University of Ulm, Germany for integration of microelectronics with photonics.
 He was the fourth person that received the award given by the University of Ulm and the very first to a non-German academic.

 Career

 In 1979, he joined the Department of Electrical & Electronic Engineering at the University of Adelaide after spending some 10 years with Philips Research both in Europe and Australia.

 He has been a professor at Edith Cowan University in Perth, Western Australia.

 From 2009, Eshraghian worked as the Distinguished Professor, Coordinator of Research program World Class University (WCU) Program at Chungbuk National University, Korea.
-South Korea's Science Foundation invited scholars, including 9 Nobel Prize laureates, 12 members of the U.S. National Academy of Sciences or equivalent ranking to teach and lead advanced research at respective domestic campuses as part of government’s initiative to advance nation's higher education.
+South Korea's Science Foundation invited scholars, including 9 Nobel Prize laureates, 12 members of the U.S. National Academy of Sciences or equivalent ranking to teach and lead advanced research at respective domestic campuses as part of government's initiative to advance nation's higher education.
 Eshraghian task was to introduce a new program and formulate and implement the new concept of System-on-System integration utilizing the newly nano- engineered memristor as the core of program.